 - Thesis Production Process

 - Reflect on the production process itself.
-Evaluate what you intended to do, what you actually accomplished, the obstacles (anticipated and unexpected) you encountered and how you responded to them, what ultimately beneficial “mistakes” occurred during the process, and what you learned – about this particular project, about your artistic sensibility, and about how you will approach subsequent projects.
+Evaluate what you intended to do, what you actually accomplished, the obstacles you encountered and how you responded to them, what beneficial “mistakes” occurred during the process, and what you ultimately learned – about this particular project, about your artistic sensibility, and about how you will approach subsequent projects.

 - Audience and Exhibition